Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>

 > [!NOTE]
-> (BAS) as 30 days expiry if it is not accessed in 30 days dev space will be deleted by SAP
+> (BAS) as 30 days expiry if it is not accessed in 30 days dev space will be deleted by SAP for trial account

 </br>
 </br>